All Guides About Start Here

 ⚖️

-Founders considering micro SaaS often weigh it against freelancing, agencies, or building a funded startup.
-The comparison matters because the skills and risk profile are genuinely different.
+People considering micro SaaS often weigh it against freelancing, running an agency, or building a funded startup.
+The comparison matters because the skills and risks are very different.

-Honest comparison across 5 dimensions • Based on median outcomes
+Honest comparison across 5 areas • Based on typical outcomes

 Time to first $3 monthsImmediate1–3 months6–18 months